 6. Eligibility Criteria

-To enrol into an MBA and management education program in Australia, you need to fulfil some basic requirements.
-Let’s see what are the basic entry requirements for pursuing an MBA in Australia:
+You must fulfil some basic requirements to enrol on an MBA and management education program in Australia.
+Let's see what the basic entry requirements for pursuing an MBA in Australia are:

 Minimum educational qualification - Bachelor's degree or equivalent